YINI-lang/YINI-spec/YINI-Specification.md

 Raw strings MUST NOT contain line breaks.
 For multi-line raw text, use a Triple-Quoted String.

-For multi-line Raw strings, see Triple-Quoted String literals.

 Raw strings are particularly suitable for representing file paths and other literal text.

 Examples: